Anxiety and panic attacks

 Talking to someone you trust about what's making you anxious could be a relief.
 It may be that just having someone listen to you and show they care can help in itself.
-If you aren't able to open up to someone close to you, the Samaritans and Anxiety UK both run helplines that you can call to talk to someone.
+If you aren't able to open up to someone close to you, you could call the Samaritans.

 Anxiety can make it really hard to stop worrying.
 You might have worries you can't control.
 Or you might feel like you need to keep worrying because it feels useful – or that bad things might happen if you stop.

 It can be helpful to try different ways of addressing these worries.
 For example, you could:

 - Set aside a specific time to focus on your worries – so you can reassure yourself you haven't forgotten to think about them.
 Some people find it helps to set a timer.

 - Write down your worries and keep them in a particular place – for example, you could write them in a notebook, or on pieces of paper you put in an envelope or jar.